The Aviator (2004 film): Plot

 In 1913, Houston, eight-year-old Howard Hughes' mother gives him a bath and teaches him how to spell "quarantine", warning him about the recent cholera outbreak.
 Fourteen years later, in 1927, he begins to direct his film Hell's Angels, and hires Noah Dietrich to manage the day-to-day operations of his business empire.

 After the release of The Jazz Singer, the first partially talking film, Hughes becomes obsessed with shooting his film realistically, and decides to convert the movie to a sound film.
-Despite the film being a hit, Hughes remains unsatisfied with the end result and orders it to be recut after its Hollywood premiere.
-He becomes romantically involved with actress Katharine Hepburn, who helps to ease the symptoms of his worsening obsessive–compulsive disorder.
+Despite the film being a hit, Hughes remains unsatisfied with the result and orders it to be recut after its Hollywood premiere.
+He becomes romantically involved with actress Katharine Hepburn, who helps to ease the symptoms of his worsening obsessive–compulsive disorder (OCD) and germaphobia.

 In 1935, Hughes test flies the H-1 Racer, pushing it to a new speed record, despite having to crash-land into a beet field when the aircraft runs out of fuel.
 Three years later, he breaks the world record by flying around the world in four days.
 He subsequently purchases majority interest in Transcontinental & Western Air (TWA).

 Juan Trippe, company rival and chairman of Pan Am, gets his crony, Senator Ralph Owen Brewster, to introduce the Community Airline Bill, which would give Pan Am exclusivity on international air travel.
 Hepburn grows tired of Hughes' eccentricity and workaholism, and leaves him for fellow actor Spencer Tracy.
 Hughes quickly finds a new love interest with 15-year-old Faith Domergue, and later actress Ava Gardner.
 However, he still has feelings for Hepburn, and bribes a reporter to keep reports about her and the married Tracy out of the press.

 In the mid-1940s, Hughes contracts two projects with the Army Air Forces, one for a spy aircraft, and another for a troop transport unit for use in World War II.